What is a Registered Agent?

 Can I serve as the registered agent for my business, or should I consider an alternative option?

 You can serve as your own registered agent, but it's important to ensure that you meet the requirements, such as having a physical address and being available during business hours.
-Many businesses opt for a professional registered agent service for convenience and compliance.
+Many businesses opt for a professional Statutory Agent service for convenience and compliance.

 -